statonlab/tripal_dev_seed/documentation/loading_FASTA.md

 # Loading FASTA sequences

-We use FASTA files to hold data on mRNA and proteins.
+ FASTA is a universal sequence format: when we talk about loading mRNA and polypeptide sequences, we're referring to FASTA and the FASTA loader.
 This step will create a bunch of mRNA features with which we can associate other data (i.e. BLAST, Interpro, etc).

 ## Create an Analysis